schcs/Moodle.jl/docs/src/index.md

 ## Package Features
 Currently the package can be used to create the following types of questions:
-- short answer type questions
+- short answer type questions;
-- matching question
+- matching question;
+- multiple choice questions.

 ## Installing the package
 Will write here how to install the package once it's written as a module.